makersacademy/chitter-challenge/README.md

 ### Instructions

-Run rackup or app/app.rb from the root directory.
+Run rackup from the root directory.

  The various pages are not fully linked together.
 Visit:
  - localhost:9292/signup to sign-up to Chitter (if using rackup).